kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-gravitoken.md

 <p>Each transaction type charges a fee of 9.81% through the use of Gravitoken's automatic liquidity pool algorithm, which is then broken down into gravitoken antimatter, merger, and marketing.</p>
 <p>Hence, the price will continue to increase due to the Gravitoken Antimatter.
 Many investors question whether this is really a token that can increase in value despite volatility.&nbsp;<strong>The gravitoken antimatter strategically engulfs the tokens, which are ultimately re-gathered and destroyed.</strong>&nbsp;<strong>About 3.27% of each transaction is converted into gravitoken antimatter, which allows the price to increase and protects holders from the hard vacuum of the market.</strong></p>
 <img src="/assets/img/posts-img/grv/defi-tokens.webp" alt="who is behind grv" width="620" height="620" loading="lazy">
-<p><strong>Mergers are arbitrage-resistant mechanisms for distributing gravitoks to holders as a reward for their ownership.</strong>&nbsp;Therefore, investors should be aware of the complicated and questionable mechanisms of gravitoken.</p>
+<p><strong>Mergers are arbitrage-resistant mechanisms for distributing gravitokens to holders as a reward for their ownership.</strong>&nbsp;Therefore, investors should be aware of the complicated and questionable mechanisms of gravitoken.</p>
 <h2 id="2">Why you should buy Gravitoken</h2>
 <ul>
 <li><strong>Prior to investing, you should consider how much capital you have available and whether the investment is consistent with your own investment strategy and current portfolio.</strong></li>